JJWallis/countries-app-ts/README.md

 }
 ```

 I was further really proud of my ability to use multiple different states housed in the App component, to control multiple features of the application together dynamically.
-This was a nice progression from my previous React project, since I was able to build different versions of state (rather than achieving the same effect stylistically), which would control the layout and data displayed by the app.
-In order to create the 'multi-page' feature, I conditionally rendered multiple 'groups' of components based on which state held a truthy value.
+This was a nice progression from my previous React project, since I was able to build different versions of state, rather than achieving the same effect stylistically.
+This would then control the layout and data displayed by the app in the manner of a single page application, which conditionally renders the data visible based on a user's actions.

 ```jsx
 const handleRegions = () => {